Thad McFadden (basketball): Professional career

 After going undrafted in the 2009 NBA draft, McFadden joined Ústí nad Labem of the Czech Republic.
 He stayed at the club until 2012, being one of the top scorers of the team.
 During the 2011–12 season, McFadden was named the Player of the Year of the Czech League, by the website Eurobasket.com.

 The following season, McFadden joined Phantoms Braunschweig of Germany's Bundesliga.
 Due to his poor performances, McFadden was loaned from the German team, to his previous club, Usti Nad Laben, until the end of the season.

 On July 13, 2013, he joined APOEL of the Cypriot League.
 With APOEL, McFadden won the Cypriot League championship, and was the league leader in steals.
 On October 18, 2014, he signed with the Cypriot club AEK Larnaca.
 He stayed at AEK Larnaca until 2016, where he won two Cypriot League championships, the Cypriot Super Cup title, and was once again named the Cypriot League's Player of the Year, by the website Eurobasket.com, in 2016.

 On June 30, 2016, McFadden signed with SLUC Nancy of France's LNB Pro A. On December 27, 2016, McFadden left Nancy, and signed with PAOK of the Greek Basket League, replacing Darryl Bryant on the team's squad.

 On August 19, 2017, McFadden signed with Macedonian club Karpoš Sokoli.
 On November 20, 2017, he left Karpoš Sokoli due to financial problems and signed with Kymis.
 With Kymis, he had a terrific season, averaging 17.7 points, 4 assists and 2.9 rebounds per game.
 On July 3, 2018, he joined Chongqing Sanhai Lanling of the NBL for the rest of the season.

 On July 17, 2018, McFadden signed a one-year deal with Iberostar Tenerife of the Liga ACB.

 On August 3, 2018, McFadden scored a career-high 61 points to go along with a career-high 14 three-pointers made in a 149–121 blowout victory over the Beijing Bucks.

 On March 8, 2019, McFadden signed with Club Joventut Badalona for the rest of the 2018–2019 season.

 On August 1, 2019, McFadden signed a one-year deal with San Pablo Burgos.
 After averaging 12.3 points per game, he re-signed with the team on August 17, 2020.

 With Burgos, McFadden won the 2019–20 Basketball Champions League after defeating AEK in the final.
 He led Burgos in both scoring and assists with 18 points and 5 assists in the championship game.
 As such, McFadden was named the Final Eight MVP award in the process.

 On July 1, 2021, he has signed with UCAM Murcia of the Spanish Liga ACB.

 On November 20, 2023, he agreed with UCAM Murcia his contract be terminated and shortly after, on November 22, he was announced by another Liga ACB participant, Basket Zaragoza.

+On November 4, 2025, McFadden signed for Bàsquet Menorca of the Spanish Primera FEB.